Scientific-Computing-Lab/StoringStorage/README.md

 The PolyBench suite can be found [here](https://web.cse.ohio-state.edu/~pouchet.2/software/polybench).

 ## Experimental System Specifications and DCPMM Population
+Our experimental environment consists of a dual-socket server.
+The DCPMM population configuration is 2-1-1.
+When using NVM as a node’s memory expansion, we applied the Optane™ DCPMM Memory mode, while in the rest of the work, we applied the App Direct mode.

 <img src="system_specifications.JPG" width="400"> <img src="dcpmm_population.JPG" width="540">